bobbyrauchenberg/avronaut/README.md

 ## Encoder
 This is coming soon

-Currently there is no support in either module for UUID / DateTime / Aliases, Fixed types and field mapping
+Currently there is no support in any module for UUID / DateTime / Aliases, Fixed types and field mapping